-Outcome 1 - Promote and improve gender equality in Australian workplaces including through the provision of advice and assistance to employers and the assessment and measurement of workplace gender data. fostering compliance and insights to impro gender equality outo EA will deliver on Outcome 1 by assisting relewith the reporting and transparency provisione workplace gender equality; educating ancomes; and promoting and contributing to unrequality in the Australian workplace. ons of the Act; using gender equality data during supporting employers on improving Key activities Key activities reported in the current corporate plan that relate to this program.
-Enhancing the reporting experience for employers Generating knowledge, insights and tools for change through our comprehensive dataset, education resources and research on what works.
-Driving broader, deeper action with employers through advice and support to increase their capability to develop and implement action plans Enabling and amplifying gender equality engagement and momentum at a national level.
-Enhancing WGEA's people's capability to accelerate change Year Performance measures Expected performance results Current Year 2024-25 The WGEA generates knowledge, insights and tools for change through its comprehensive dataset, education and research.
+Outcome 1 - Promote and improve gender equality in Australian workplaces including through the provision of advice and assistance to employers and the assessment and measurement of workplace gender data.
+Program 1.1 - WGEA will deliver on Outcome 1 by assisting relevant employers to report to WGEA; fostering compliance with the reporting and transparency provisions of the Act; using gender equality data and insights to improve workplace gender equality; educating and supporting employers on improving gender equality outcomes; and promoting and contributing to understanding, acceptance and public discussion of gender equality in the Australian workplace.
+Key activities Key activities reported in the current corporate plan that relate to this program.
+1. Enhancing the reporting experience for employers 2.
+Generating knowledge, insights and tools for change through our comprehensive dataset, education resources and research on what works.
+3. Driving broader, deeper action with employers through advice and support to increase their capability to develop and implement action plans 4.
+Enabling and amplifying gender equality engagement and momentum at a national level.
+5. Enhancing WGEA's people's capability to accelerate change Year Performance measures Expected performance results Current Year 2024-25 The WGEA generates knowledge, insights and tools for change through its comprehensive dataset, education and research.
 WGEA Reporting produces expanded dataset providing increased access to more nuanced insights Development of targeted tools and resources to support reforms resulting from the Review of the WGE Act Assessment: On track across duration of the multi-year program The WGEA drives broader and deeper action on gender equality.
 WGEA provides enhanced support and capacity building for employers to accelerate change Increase in employers undertaking a gender pay gap analysis and taking action as a result Assessment: On track across duration of the multi-year program The WGEA enables and amplifies momentum on gender equality Delivery of effective public and targeted campaigns to improve gender equality, including publishing employer gender pay gaps.
 Assessment: On track across duration of the multi-year program